 SSWD may schedule the field survey at any time the weather permits, but will schedule survey below the normal maximum water surface elevation of Camp Far West Reservoir to accommodate, to the extent possible, annual, normal drawdowns and low water levels.
 Camp Far West Reservoir is historically at its lowest level in September.
-SSWD anticipates the schedule to complete the study as follows:

-Archival Research (Step 1) April 2016 - September 2016 Field Survey (Step 2) Report Preparation (Steps 3 & 4) February 2017 - June 2017
+Archival Research (Step 1)

+Field Survey (Step 2) 1 1

+Report Preparation (Steps 3 & 4) •